Peter-Moller/host-info/Explanations.md

 Hi!

-This text aims at trying to explain a few things that might not known to all interested users of host-info.
+This text aims at trying to explain a few things that might not be known to all interested users of host-info.
 It is by no means an exhaustive explanation but merely an “appetiser” of sorts, aiming to direct interest rather than deep explanation.